 If you are a fan of hosted solutions and want a tool designed for ecommerce, Shopify seems more complete and appropriate.

-The latter will also be much more complete, if you couple it with essential extensions.
+WooCommerce will also be much more complete, particularly if you couple it with essential extensions.

 Squarespace